Terms & Conditions

 5.1 You have a legal responsibility to retain documents and records relevant to your financial affairs.
 During the course of our work we may collect information from you and others relevant to your tax and financial affairs.
 We will return any original documents to you if requested.
 Documents and records relevant to your tax and accounting affairs should be retained for seven years from the end of the tax/accounting period to which they relate.

-5.2 Whilst certain documents may legally belong to you, unless you tell us not to, we intend to destroy correspondence and other papers that are more than seven years old, except documents we think may be of continuing significance.
+5.2 Whilst certain documents may legally belong to you, we intend to destroy correspondence and other papers that are more than seven years old, except documents we think may be of continuing significance.
 You must tell us if you wish us to keep any document for any longer period.

 6.1 Insofar as we are permitted to by law or professional guidelines, we reserve the right to exercise a lien over all funds, documents and records in our possession relating to all engagements for you until all outstanding fees and disbursements are paid in full.